 I also used a couple of my favorite techniques for making accessories work…displaying in groups of 3 and using a cake stand to make a short lantern look taller than it is.

 Although I’m not sure how long the sleigh will stay there…the cats think the ornaments are toys put out for them to play with.

 With the trees on either side of the fireplace and the mantel in between, there is definitely a focal point in my living room.
 You don’t even notice the TV that much 🙂

 It definitely feels like the holidays around here 🙂

 All The Other Christmas Trees

-Now, be sure to check out all of the other Christmas trees (and don’t forget to enter our giveaway below!)
+Now, be sure to check out all of the other Christmas trees HERE.

 Have comments about our gold, silver and copper mixed metals Christmas tree decor ideas?
 Tell us in the section below.

 This post was originally published on December 6, 2019 but was updated with new content on November 21, 2022.